Reach Optimal Health with Exercise Physiology

 Here at MOVE we are able to provide the Mooney Valley community with access to locally available, low-cost affordable healthcare via our Exercise Physiology services.

 Exercise Physiologists are accredited allied health professionals who can treat injuries, illnesses and conditions through the prescription of exercise therapy.
 With a 700sqm gym and warm water therapy pool at their disposal, our Exercise Physiology team can treat a broad range of conditions.
 Patients seeing our Exercise Physiologists can sign up to a membership here at MOVE to help with their ongoing treatment and to self-manage their condition.
-If you are experiencing pain or have an injury, illness or condition that you would like treated by our Exercise Physiology Team, please turn over the page or call us on 03 9375 3411
+If you are experiencing pain or have an injury, illness or condition that you would like treated by our Exercise Physiology Team, give our team a call on 9283-6402.

 Exercise Physiology FAQs Expand all